netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 Module configuration
 --------------------

-There are three relevant configuration sections for creating shipments:
+There are three configuration sections which are relevant for creating shipments:

 ::